mkmule/react-atomic-seed/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+## Scaffolding scripts
+Every script below will generate a stateful React component with empty prop types template.<br>
+If you do not need use them, simply remove.
+Also, if your component is stateless and does not use life-cycle hooks you can convert it to function.

 ### `yarn atom --name AtomNameCamelCase`
 Generates an atom, the smallest possible component.